chimera-linux/cports/Usage.md

 * `m4`
 * Linux kernel headers for userland usage

 These can all be found in most distributions' package collections.
+If running a Chimera system, these tools can all be installed with the `base-cbuild-bootstrap` metpackage.

 <a id="bootstrap_process"></a>
 ### Bootstrap Process